 Noise pollution can affect people’s health and living comfort.
 That is why there are rules for noise.
 One example is the Noise Abatement Act; it contains rules for industrial noise.
-They include how much noise companies are allowed to make at an industrial estate.
+They for example include how much noise companies are allowed to make at an industrial estate.

 If a company or institution exceeds the applicable limit, measures must be taken to prevent noise pollution.
 The possible measures obviously include acoustic insulation.